polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 If you wish to create files that are accessible to all users of your system, you should put these files in your _"/p5.webapp/common/"_ folder, which is accessible to all users in your system.

-## Adding to the system "PATH" variable
+## Adding to the system PATH variable

 You can also create your own _"path unroll"_ active events, leading to for instance some specific folder on your server.
 This is done by creating an
 Active Event named *[p5.io.unroll-path.@XXX]*, returning for instance _"/my-cool-folder/xxx"_.
 An example is given below.